 How long do volunteers work?

 This depends on the specific projects, the requirements of the supervisor, and your schedule.
 Most volunteers work with us for intermittent time periods (summer time, park events, etc.).

 For out-of-town volunteers, the park does not currently have RV/camping space or housing.
 However, camping in a local, private campground is an option but may be restricted in duration due to limited funds.

 Requirements vary; let us know your volunteer interests and we can tell you what qualifications we seek for that position.
 All applications will receive consideration without regard to race, creed, national origin, sex, age, color, political affiliation, or physical handicap.

 Please request a copy of the Monument's Volunteer Application Form from the volunteer coordinator.
 On-line applications are not available at this time.
 Applications are reviewed and distributed to the appropriate supervisor.
 Supervisors, not the volunteer coordinator, will contact qualified applicants directly, considering their needs and upcoming projects.

 What does the park provide?

-When required by the job, the park supplies caps, vests, identification tags and a minimal refund for expenses.
+When required by the job, the park supplies training, name tags, and polo shirts.

 Who do I contact for more information?

-To find out more about volunteering at Pipestone National Monument, contact the volunteer coordinator at (507) 825-5464, by e-mail, or by visiting the link below.
+To find out more about volunteering at Pipestone National Monument, contact the volunteer coordinator at (507) 825-5464 Ext 213 or by e-mail.